MANCHESTER PLAYWRIGHT FESTIVAL

 Psychic of the Night

-Playwright: Alexavier Darius
+Playwright: Alexavier Darius (He/Him)

 A young married couple faces judgment and disconnect due to the wife’s uncommon and secretive job.
-A short play about love, perseverance, and support
+A short play about love, perseverance, and support.

 It’s Hook or Me This Time